JonghwanMun/TextguidedATT/README.md

   0. h5py
   0. cPickle
   0. numpy
-  Maybe all dependencies for python are installed if you use anaconda.
+  <br /> Maybe all dependencies for python are installed if you use anaconda.

 ### Running (data construction, training, testing)
   bash running_script.sh